WElcome to Beauxbengals

 Show/Breeding Quality Bengal kittens for sale!

 I started breeding bengals because I fell in love with the breed upon looking for a pet.
 Our breeders are cage free and treated as beloved pets.
 Thus, BeauxBengals will always be a small cattery with the philosophy that each kitten should be raised and loved as a family member.
 Above flash and beauty, we pride ourselves on providing not only a balanced biologically appropriate diet, but giving each kitten the love and attention, so they can become the cuddly lap cats we all want.
 This is why socialization, above all else is they key.
-Our kittens are hand fed, snuggled hourly, and treated like as my dear babies.
+Our kittens are hand fed, snuggled hourly, and treated as the dear babies that they are.

 In addition to having some of the best cats, we also have the best mentors behind us guiding us along the way.
 Breeding is not as glamourous and as easy as you might think.
 It's not just putting two cats together and boom kittens.
 We wanted to be ready for the curve balls that come with this territory.
 James Lubbad, owner of PaintedCats cattery in Milwaukee, where we got our first bengal, agreed to be our mentor and has been an invaluable source of knowledge and support throughout our first year of breeding.
 Although James is our official mentor, Melody Boyd, bengal breeder for over 10 years & owner of BoydsBengals cattery in Georgia has been a wonderful guide to us as well.
 Both of these breeders stand behind their cats and I'm proud and very lucky to have gotten my first cats from them and to have their mentorship.